 During their time of study for the B.A. degree, you may only challenge one practicum.
 Keep in mind that credit can only be given where there is sufficient evidence to show that you have had a previous experience that is equivalent to (or better than) successful participation in the UFV course.

 Consideration to applications for challenge will be given in cases where you have typically completed at least the equivalent of six months of full-time employment in a criminal justice setting with a government agency or with a recognized private social agency.
-To challenge a placement, contact the field practice coordinator and discuss the details of previous work prior to filling out the paperwork.
+To challenge a placement, contact the Career Development Coordinator and discuss the details of previous work prior to filling out the paperwork.

-After an initial discussion with the field practice coordinator, if you still wish to challenge the practicum, fill out the Application for Challenge Form Also present a final evaluation form completed by an immediate supervisor (or another similar evaluation form which may be approved by the field practice coordinator).
+After an initial discussion with the Career Development Coordinator, if you still wish to challenge the practicum, fill out the application to challenge form Please also present a final evaluation form completed by an immediate supervisor (or another similar evaluation form which may be approved by the Career Development Coordinator).

 Upon receipt of these documents, the field practice coordinator will review the application and make a recommendation to the director of the School of Criminology and Criminal Justice for a final decision.
 You will be required to complete a paper, as agreed between you and the field practice coordinator.